oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

   - Creating an auxiliary image with:
     - A WDT archive ZIP file that contains your applications.
     - A WDT model that describes your WebLogic configuration.
-    - A WDT install that contains the binaries for running WDT.
+    - A WDT installation that contains the binaries for running WDT.
   - Creating secrets for the domain.
   - Creating a Domain YAML file for the domain that references your Secrets, auxiliary image, and a WebLogic image.